Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Challenges and Opportunities

 The MEC hosts are deployed at the edge of 5G RAN to minimize latency and improve user QoE.
 An interesting feature of this architecture is the exposure of MEC hosts to radio information provided by the CUs and DUs of the RAN.
 The MEC platform may use radio information, e.g., signal power and quality, to further reduce latency by avoiding unnecessary routing traffic via the core network.

 While MEC enables the deployment of some intelligent MED components, it is also protected by the i-ZTA.
-The 5G core incorporate appropriates functions such as NEF and policy control (for traffic steering) and unified data management (for user authentication, authorization, and service continuity) to provide untrusted AFs with requested services.
-While these functions provide static security measures, the i-ZTA core (Fig. \ref{fig:izta}) provides the dynamic security measures to authorize accesses to the MEC and monitor the sessions.
+The 5G core incorporates appropriate functions such as NEF and policy control (for traffic steering) and unified data management (for user authentication, authorization, and service continuity) to provide untrusted AFs with requested services.
+While these functions provide static security measures, the i-ZTA core (Fig. \ref{fig:izta}) provides the dynamic security measures to authorize access to the MEC and monitor the sessions.